Wix POS System Review (2026) - Features, Pricing & Verdict

 The Wix POS system is a good fit for small businesses that already run a Wix website and want to sell in person without juggling a separate platform.
 It scores well on ease of use and affordability, but falls short on offline mode and advanced customization.
 Our verdict: if your Wix eCommerce store is your home base and your in-store needs are straightforward, Wix POS is worth the investment.
 If you need a standalone point of sale with no website requirement, Square is the better pick.

-In this Wix POS system review, we break down the features, hardware requirements, pricing, and head-to-head comparisons with Square, Shopify POS, Lightspeed, and Toast.
+In this evaluation and review of the Wix POS system, we break down the features, hardware requirements, pricing, and head-to-head comparisons with Square, Shopify POS, Lightspeed, and Toast.
 We also cover setup steps and common mistakes so you can decide whether Wix commerce POS is right for your retail or restaurant business.

 Key Takeaways